 Include as a nonadmitted asset, amounts accrued for premium adjustments on retrospectively rated reinsurance agreements with respect to which all uncollected balances due from the ceding company have been classified as nonadmitted.

+The amount of the asset to be recognized may be affected by credit risk, and appropriate impairment shall be recognized for any amounts deemed uncollectible.
+The relevant recorded claim liability at that date represents the ceding entity's best estimate of the expected ultimate claim liability and is the liability that must be used in measuring the refundable amount based on contract experience to date.

 Commissions

 Commissions payable on reinsurance assumed business shall be included as an offset to Agents’ Balances or Uncollected Premiums.
 Commissions receivable on reinsurance ceded business shall be included as an offset to Ceded Reinsurance Balances Payable.